singhari/FRC-matches/README.md

 ### How 2 Install

 ##### Step 0:
+***FORK THIS REPO***

-Go into service.js and replace USERNAME and AUTHTOKEN with the username and token with the username and token you recieve from the FIRST API. **WARNING:** The code will not work until you replace the username and token.
+Then go into [`scripts/service.js`](/scripts/service.js#L6) and replace USERNAME and AUTHTOKEN(line with the username and token with the username and token you recieve from the FIRST API.
+**WARNING:** The code will not work until you replace the username and token.

 ##### Step 1:
-Download/clone all of the files from this repository into a single folder.
+Navigate to the Repository's home page and download the codeas a zip.
+Make sure to extract the file in your computer's file manager!

 ##### Step 2:
 Go to chrome://extensions.
 Make sure "Developer Mode" is turned on.